skyrimunificationproject/skyrimunificationproject.github.io/_02RecommendedReading/GettingStarted.md

 {: .important}
 >Note: In some cases there may be a memory leak during RaceMenu.
 It is recommended that once you finish your character creation, and finish the following Mod Menu step, you save the game, close the game completely, and then load that save, to clear any memory issues and avoid a crash.
 This will also make sure you don't lose all your hard work creating the character appearance.

-{: .important}
->Note: There is a known issue when selecting Khajiit Male where the body texture is not loaded.
-This can be fixed by changing gender to female and back to male.

 # Setting Up Mod Menus